 Select the GPT partition scheme for UEFI only if you’re sure about it.

 Step 6: Select the File system as NTFS as FAT32 can’t be used to create Windows To Go.
 You can safely skip the Cluster size section.

 Step 7: Click the browse icon next to Create a bootable disk using the option to browse to your Windows ISO file and then select the same.

-Step 8: Select Windows To Go option before clicking the Start button.
+Step 8: Select the Windows To Go option before clicking the Start button.
 You’ll see the following dialog if your USB drive has Removable attribute.

 You can skip the warning and click Yes but the performance of your Windows To Go drive might not be as good as Windows To Go certified drives.

 Next, you’ll see “Your USB drive will be erased” warning.
-Click OK button to begin installing Windows.
+Click the OK button to begin installing Windows.

 The software might take up to a couple of hours to prepare the Windows to Go drive.
 On our test PC running Windows 10, Rufus took over 90 minutes to prepare Windows To Go drive of Windows 10.

 Once the job is done, you’ll see Ready message.
 You can now restart your computer to test your newly prepared Windows To Go drive.
 Good luck!

 Do let us know if you have any difficulties in following the guide or experiencing any issues by leaving comments.